zentrocdot/wapscan/README.md

 <p align="justify">It looks as if I have been able to overcome a known limitation.
 Until now, using the same hardware two or more times has been a problem when collecting and displaying data.
 In the current solution, the program waits until it has received data and prints it in the terminal window.
 To make this transparent, I have added a time of the last scan to the output on the screen. </p>

+## Bugs

+<p align="justify">No bugs are known yet.</p>

+## Known Restriction

+<p align="justify">One of the most important restrictions is the fact that sudo rights are required for execution.
+This is due to the use of iwlist in the background. iwlist only works as root.</p>

 ## To-Do

 ### List of things to do